davidp1404/dns-operator/README.md

 ## Pending:
 - [x] Operator with multiple replicas
+- [ ] Makefile to create docker images and install
 - [ ] Improving QA tests (pytest)
 - [ ] Package with helm